STS-135: July 21 (Flight Day 14 – Landing)

-Recognizing the conclusion of an era, Mission Commentator Rob Navias declared on nose wheel touchdown "Having fired the imagination of a generation, a ship like no other, its place in history secured, the shuttle pulls into port for the last time.
+Recognizing the conclusion of an era, Mission Commentator Rob Navias declared on nose wheel touchdown "Having fired the imagination of a generation, a ship like no other, its place in history secured, the space shuttle pulls into port for the last time.
 Its voyage, at an end."
 Just after wheels stop, also recognizing the historical enormity of the final landing, Commander Chris Ferguson said "Mission complete, Houston, After serving the world for over 30 years, the shuttle has earned its place in history, and it has come to a final stop." to which Entry CAPCOM Barry Wilmore replied "We congratulate you, Atlantis, as well as the thousands of passionate individuals across this great space faring nation who truly empowered this incredible spacecraft which for three decades has inspired millions around the globe.
 Job well done America!"
 Ferguson replied "The Space Shuttle changed the way we viewed the world.
 It's changed the way we view our universe.
 There's a lot of emotion today, but one thing is indisputable: America's not gonna stop exploring.
 Thank you Columbia, Challenger, Discovery, Endeavour and our ship Atlantis.
 Thank you for protecting us and bringing this program to such a fitting end.
 God bless The United States of America."

 Hundreds turned out at Kennedy Space Center to witness the last landing of a Space Shuttle.
 An estimated 4,000 shuttle program workers also gathered to watch TV coverage at the Johnson Space Center in Texas.
 Inside Mission Control, team members shook hands, hugged and took pictures of each other experiencing the historical occasion.

 After working through the checklists to safely power down the shuttle, the crew egressed Atlantis into the Crew Transport Vehicle (CTV).
 Shortly after, the Houston Mission Control Center handed over Atlantis to the landing convoy at the KSC.
 The crew performed the traditional walk-around of the shuttle after walking down the stairs from the CTV.
 On the runway, they also met NASA Administrator Charles Bolden, NASA Deputy Administrator Lori Garver, KSC Center Director Robert Cabana, shuttle program manager John Shannon, launch director Mike Leinbach, Atlantis flow manager Angie Brewer, and other NASA officials.
 Charles Bolden and Commander Ferguson spoke briefly on the tarmac.
 Ferguson did note that the door to the Waste Collection System in the shuttle's mid-deck flew open during entry.
 After the speech, the crew got into the AstroVan for the ride to the crew quarters building where they spend the night before returning to Houston the next day.Atlantis was towed back to Orbiter Processing Facility (OPF-2) where a walk-around for NASA/Kennedy Space Center employees was held.
 Following the event, the shuttle was returned to OPF-2 vacated by Space Shuttle Discovery on July 13 where technicians processed Atlantis in preparation for the shuttle's retirement as a museum exhibit in the Kennedy Space Center Visitor Complex.